 Let us look once again at II Corinthians 5:10 and see if the Scriptures state that all believers will receive the full inheritance at the Judgment Seat of Christ:

-For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.
+For we [Christians and everyone else] must all appear [be revealed, manifest] before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.

 Is it clear that the above verse is stating that every Christian will receive the crown of glory?
 Is this how it appears to you?

 “We all” includes each of us.
 The term “appear” does not mean stand.
 It is not that we all stand before the Judgment Seat of Christ.
 Rather it is that we all must be made manifest in the sight of God and Christ as to our thoughts, words, and deeds.

 Keep in mind that the Greek term (beema) translated judgment seat is used in the New Testament for an elevated throne where those accused of crimes are brought for judgment.
 Pilate sat upon a ’beema (judgment seat) when Jesus was brought before him for judgment.
 The outcome of that beema was crucifixion, not a laurel wreath.

 It is the “things done in his body” that are at issue.
 It is according to the actions of the body that we are judged, and it is in the body that we shall be rewarded or punished.
 The physical body is an important part of our redemption and our destiny.
 How we behave in the body is of the utmost significance.